spookylukey/django-views-the-right-way/docs/_sources/anything.rst.txt

 likely have a good idea of what code they need to write.
 The code structure in front of them will not be an obstacle.

-The same is not true of using CBVs are a starting point.
+The same is not true of using CBVs as a starting point.
 As soon as you need any logic, you have to start adding configuration or defining methods, which brings you pain:

-* You've got to know which methods to define, which involves knowing this massive API.
+* You've got to know which methods or attributes to define, which involves knowing a massive API.
 * You could easily get it wrong in a way which introduces serious bugs.
 (TODO link)
 * You've got to add the method, which is extra boilerplate.